Why you might need an audit of your financial statements

 Of course there are many instances in which audited financial statements are required such as: certain debt requirements, board requirements and a long list of regulatory requirements.
 The above benefits of having an audit apply to these companies too.

 Another option for companies not required to have an audit is to obtain reviewed financial statements.
-We’ll detail the difference between a review and an audit and which might be right for your business in Thursday’s blog post.
+We detail the difference between a review, compilation, and an audit here.

 If you think your business may require an audit or would like the peace of mind that a financial statement audit brings, contact a member of the ShindelRock audit team.